AlphaDiallo58/Classification_Tweet_With_BERT_n_SVM/README.md

 python main.py
 ```

-Alternatively, if using Jupyter Notebook, open and execute `notebooks/classification_pipeline.ipynb`.

 You can directly test the trained model `svm_model.pkl` and improve it based on your own dataset and requirements.

 ## Contributions